 In October 2023, the Berkshire, Buckinghamshire and Oxfordshire Law Society awarded me (Louise Lewis) “Lawyer of the Year” in recognition of my work with my team, with my community and with the legal profession, including my voluntary work with STEP.
 I was very quick to publish my thoughts to say that this was not my award, but my team’s award and that everything we do, we do as a team.
 I therefore wanted to take the opportunity this year to showcase the team and to let everyone know about the work that we do.

-Next to be profiled is Associate, Katie Gotrel and below is an example of her recent work.
+Next to be profiled is Managing Associate, Katie Gotrel and below is an example of her recent work.

 IA Case Study: Postmortem Planning - Disagreement & The Discretionary Trust